c15t/skills/README.md

 # c15t Skill

-Codex skill for answering c15t v2+ implementation questions using c15t docs with explicit safety boundaries.
+Codex skill for answering c15 implementation questions using c15t docs with explicit safety boundaries.
+This skill is only compatable in c15t >=2.0-rc.0.

 ## What is in this repo